Pawlay History, Family Crest & Coats of Arms

 Early History of the Pawlay family

 This web page shows only a small excerpt of our Pawlay research.
-Another 132 words (9 lines of text) covering the years 163 and 1635 are included under the topic Early Pawlay History in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) covering the year 1635 is included under the topic Early Pawlay History in all our PDF Extended History products and printed products wherever possible.

 Pawlay Spelling Variations